Jesse Root Grant: Politics

-When Grant wasn't working at the tannery he spent time writing, was sometimes known to be unreserved and outspoken with his opinions on slavery and abolition and became politically active in Georgetown.
+When Grant was not working at the tannery he spent time writing, was sometimes known to be unreserved and outspoken with his opinions on slavery and abolition and became politically active in Georgetown.
 In 1830 Jesse became a Master in the Masonic Lodge and lent much of his time to writing about politics and social issues for an abolitionist newspaper called The Castigator, a weekly newspaper in Ripley.
 Its editor was David Ammen, a close associate of abolitionist John Rankin who also resided in Ripley.
 Through their associations Ammen's son became a playmate of Grant's son Ulysses.
 In 1837 he wrote a number of controversial editorials in The Castigators successor newspaper, in Georgetown, The Castigator and democratic expositor.Simpson, 2000, p.
 6. Originally he was a Democrat politically, and he considered himself a Jacksonian Democrat.
 Grant ran unsuccessfully for Georgetown mayor in 1830 and for the state legislature in 1832.
 He wrote in The Castigator defending Jackson's veto of a recharter bill for the Second Bank of the United States, declaring that "only those with the hateful taint of aristocracy" opposed the veto.
 However, in the 1832 elections later that year, Grant switched his position on the Bank to supporting recharter.
 The change in his political views ruined his friendship with powerful Jacksonian Thomas L. Hamer, who said that Grant cared "not who sinks so long as he swims...He is alike faithfless in his political principles, and his personal attachments."
 Grant abandoned the Democrats and became a Whig.
 He supported the American System of Henry Clay, which called for a central bank, protective tariff, and internal improvements.

 Grant was elected as the Whig mayor of Georgetown, Ohio, serving from 1837 to 1839.
-Just before and during the Civil War he was a Lincoln supporter, politically active and outspoken against slavery and secession, and wrote a series of controversial editorials on these issues in prominent Northern newspapers.
+Just before and during the Civil War he was a supporter of President Abraham Lincoln, politically active and outspoken against slavery and secession, and wrote a series of controversial editorials on these issues in prominent Northern newspapers.